SDB:NVIDIA the hard way

 Allowing the installer to configure /etc/X11/xorg.conf creates a copy (/etc/X11/xorg.conf.nvidia-xconfig-original) of the current version, which it will restore on uninstallation.

-Once the installation is complete, you might need to run:
+Once the installation is complete, you might need to recreate the initrd by running:

 That will add /etc/modprobe.d/nvidia.conf to the initial ramdisk.
 To verify, run: